NexOptic Technology (CVE:NXO) Stock Price Down 25% – Here’s What Happened

 NexOptic Technology Corp.
 (CVE:NXO – Get Free Report)’s stock price traded down 25% during mid-day trading on Saturday .
 The stock traded as low as C$0.01 and last traded at C$0.02.
-219,300 shares changed hands during mid-day trading, an increase of 166% from the average session volume of 82,576 shares.
+219,300 shares were traded during mid-day trading, an increase of 166% from the average session volume of 82,576 shares.
 The stock had previously closed at C$0.02.

 NexOptic Technology Corp., a technology company, develops artificial intelligence and imaging products.
 It engages in developing All Light Intelligent Imaging Solutions (ALIIS), a suite of intelligent imaging solution that processes raw images and video in real time; and NexCompress technological solutions.